kore4lyf/notes/css/cssCrumbsFromKevinPowell.md

 ## Responsive Tips And Tricks

 ### 1. Start Global
-When start writting your CSS start global first.
+When you start writting your CSS start global first.
 Don't worry about layouts first, work on your typography, background, colors e.t.c.
 Work on responsiveness of the page later.

 ### 2. Avoid Fixed Sizes
 When start working on your layouts, avoid fixed sizes (e.g. height: 100px; e.t.c).
 The element will begin to overflow when the screen gets smaller.